enthought/traits/docs/source/traits_user_manual/notification.rst

     foo.number += 1  # handler is not called.

-Attempts to remove change handlers that do not exist will also lead to an exception.
+Attempts to remove change handlers that do not exist will lead to a
+|NotifierNotFound| exception.

 Migration from |@on_trait_change|